cbor-wg/draft-ietf-cbor-cde/draft-ietf-cbor-cde.md

   requirements, such as requiring rejection of non-conforming inputs.

-  If a generic decoder needs to be used that does not "support" CDE, a simple (but somewhat clumsy) way to check for proper CDE encoding is to re-encode the decoded data and check for bit-to-bit equality with the original input.
+  If a generic decoder needs to be used that does not "support" CDE, a simple (but somewhat clumsy) way to check its input for proper CDE encoding is to re-encode the decoded data with CDE and check for bit-to-bit equality with the original input.

 ## Preferred Serialization {#ps}